ibnfirnas/erlang-x_plane_data/README.md

 #### Raw

 At this stage, only the structure of the packet was parsed.
-No attempt at interpreting the values have been made:
+No attempts at interpreting the values have been made:

 ```erlang